DenisNavarro/rust_pocs/bin_from_ninja/README.md

 `make fmt` may be useless if the developer can already reformat the current Rust file with a keystroke.

+If you installed `watchexec` from the `watchexec-cli` crate, you can also launch `make watch` which does the same thing as `make fmt` each time a Rust file is modified.

 Under the hood, these Make commands call Ninja to launch the underlying commands in parallel.

 ## Ninja